Bachelor's programmes

 Emma Rubin, BA Arts and Culture

-This semester I have enjoyed some activities organized by the faculty and some by the city of Maastricht.
-At the beginning of the academic year, we had a lovely time in the garden of the faculty, at the FASoS drinks organized by the student’s association called SoFasos.
-I was also enchanted to go to the Museums Night at Bonnefanten museum.
-The museum organizes an evening with special exhibitions or activities such as concerts or workshops in the building.
-Moreover, not long ago I went to the Christmas market, which they hold every year at the Vrijthof.
-The city was beautiful with all the Christmas lights and the snow.
+Beyond the academic side of this second semester, I have enjoyed some activities organized by the faculty and some by the city of Maastricht.
+At the beginning of the year, we had a lovely time at the FASoS gala organized by the student’s association.
+I was also enchanted to go to the Museums Night.
+The museums organized an evening with special exhibitions or activities such as concerts or workshops and a bus drove us through the city.
+Moreover, me and my friends celebrated the famous Maastricht carnival which they hold every year.
+The city was lively and colourful.
 The city is not enormous but quite dynamic, there are lots of events programmed all the time!
-As I finish the first half of my bachelor’s degree, I can reflect on the past and the future.
-Looking back, I have gained much academic experience and knowledge, but I have also enjoyed my time as a student of Maastricht University.
-Looking ahead, I anticipate some challenges that I will encounter during the graduation phase but I am also particularly excited about the prospect an Erasmus exchange.
+With the return of sunny days, I also enjoyed going to the farmer’s market that happens every Wednesday and Friday at the square called “markt”.

 Emma Rubin, BA AC 23-24